dheshalj/arizona/index.md

   httpAgent: new http.Agent({ keepAlive: true }),
   httpsAgent: new https.Agent({ keepAlive: true }),

-  // `proxy` defines the hostname and port of the proxy server.
+  // 'proxy' defines the hostname and port of the proxy server.
   // You can also define your proxy using the conventional `http_proxy` and
   // `https_proxy` environment variables.
 If you are using environment variables
   // for your proxy configuration, you can also define a `no_proxy` environment